macchiato-dev/ristretto/container-frame.md

 To change the scripts, either replace it with a new frame, or create an overlayed sibling frame rather than a child frame.
 This technique will be used for a playground environment.

+## TODO:

+- [ ] Display the initial ContainerFrame in a FrameGroup
+- [ ] Build the files needed for the ContainerFrame with a ProxyFrame
+- [ ] Add a view in the FrameGroup with a ProxyFrame
+- [ ] Have the ProxyFrame create a MessageChannel and use it to send a message to the enclosing page with content, dimensions, and MessageChannel
+- [ ] Have the FrameGroup create a ContainerFrame with the content, dimensions, and MessageChannel
+- [ ] Have the ProxyFrame update the ContainerFrame and apply the updates

 ## ContainerFrame

 `ContainerFrame.js`